Wealth: Philosophical analysis

-Economic analysis of wealth accumulation
+Economic analysis

 In economics, wealth (in a commonly applied accounting sense, sometimes savings) is the net worth of a person, household, or nation – that is, the value of all assets owned net of all liabilities owed at a point in time.
 For national wealth as measured in the national accounts, the net liabilities are those owed to the rest of the world.
 The term may also be used more broadly as referring to the productive capacity of a society or as a contrast to poverty.
 Analytical emphasis may be on its determinants or distribution.

 Economic terminology distinguishes between wealth and income.
 Wealth or savings is a stock variable – that is, it is measurable at a date in time, for example the value of an orchard on December 31 minus debt owed on the orchard.
 For a given amount of wealth, say at the beginning of the year, income from that wealth, as measurable over say a year is a flow variable.
 What marks the income as a flow is its measurement per unit of time, such as the value of apples yielded from the orchard per year.

 In macroeconomic theory the 'wealth effect' may refer to the increase in aggregate consumption from an increase in national wealth.
 One feature of its effect on economic behavior is the wealth elasticity of demand, which is the percentage change in the amount of consumption goods demanded for each one-percent change in wealth.